Bioconductor/bioconductor.org/content/about/awards.md

 will be advertised on the conference website, Bioconductor social media platforms, and support site forums.

-2022 Awards nominations are open.
-The deadline to nominate a candidate for the Bioc2022 Awards is Friday May 20 th, 2022.
-The Bioc2022 Awards will be announced during the [annual conference](https://bioc2022.bioconductor.org/) July 27-29, 2022.
+The deadline to nominate a candidate for the Bioc2022 Awards was Friday May 20 th, 2022.
+The Bioc2022 Awards will be announced during the

-Please use the following form to nominate: [Bioc2022 Nomination Form](https://forms.gle/u7iWAiRUYaB8pR4H8)
+[annual conference](https://bioc2022.bioconductor.org/) July 27-29, 2022.

 # FAQ